2025.12.18

 Mr. Lawrence also spoke on what was going on in other parts of Japan where semiconductor manufacturing plays an important role in the local economy.
 But he quoted a warning of a Kumamoto prefectural assemblyman who noted that while it was easy to set up a semiconductor factory if the government gives you money, staffing is impossible without a local investment in people.

+But in a sense, this is a form of “good trouble” for local businesses, as it spurs older, stagnant economies to reinvent themselves.
 All of Hokkaido looks forward to the Rapidus project and hopes that it will be the centerpiece of a larger economic revitalization effort.
 Thanks to Mr. Lawrence’s excellent presentation, Hokkaido Japan-America Society members have a much better understanding of the semiconductor industry itself.
+We appreciate Eric Johnston(Senior National Correspondent of The Japan Times & our member) for his help and cooperation for inviting John Lawrence as a guest speaker and his editorial work .